LOOKING GLASS RIVER AND GRAND RIVER - WATERSHED MANAGEMENT PLANS

 REPORT ILLICIT DISCHARGE

 What is an illicit discharge?
 All water that goes into a storm pipe, catch basin, or drainage ditch within DeWitt Charter Township eventually travels into the Looking Glass or Grand River Watersheds.
 An illicit discharge is defined as any discharge to the municipal separate storm sewer system that is not composed entirely of storm water, except for discharges allowed under an NPDES permit or waters used for firefighting operations.
-These non-stormwater discharges occur due to illegal connections to the storm drain system from commercial establishments.
+These non-stormwater discharges occur due to illegal connections to the storm drain system from commercial, residential, or other establishments.

 If you happen to see something entering or exiting a storm pipe, catch basin or drainage ditch that looks, smells or feels like something other than stormwater, please contact the Clinton County Drain Commission at (989)224-5160.